jsantangelo/amoeba-engine/README.md

 See [this page](http://developer.android.com/tools/projects/projects-cmdline.html) for more details.
 This process generates local machine specific configuration such that you can build Amoeba
 Engine.

-Now that the build system is tailor to your machine, you can compile AmoebaEngine.
+Now that the build system is tailored to your machine, you can compile AmoebaEngine.
 To do so, run:

 	ant debug